hesam-abdolhosseini/C-Programming-Portfolio/hardware-programming/README.md

 - **03-digital-read-serial:** Digital input with a pushbutton, values printed to Serial Monitor.
 - **04-fading-a-led:** Demonstrates analog output (PWM) to fade an LED in and out.
 - **05-read-analog-voltage:** Reads an analog input, converts values to voltage, and prints to Serial Monitor.
+- **06-spaceship-interface:** Digital input/output interface using a pushbutton and multiple LEDs.
+- **07-temperature-sensor-led-bar:** Reads temperature from TMP36 sensor and visualizes it using a 3‑LED bar.
 .
 .
 .

 ## How to use
 1. **Download:** Open each project folder and click “Download ZIP” or use `git clone`.